wesbos/mathl33t/readme.md

 To dev: `npm install` then `npm run dev`.
 To build `npm run build`.

+## Pull Requests

+Please submit your bugs and features via a github issue.
+As the developer, I will copy and paste them into the AI.

 ## Features wanted

 I need to find time to type these into the AI